jacobtomlinson/carte-noire/_posts/2018-09-13-temporality-and-permanence.md

 Haunted by the past and future, but unable to exist outside the present, he lives in fear.

-A fear of time, of the mind, and of himself.
+A fear of time, of mind, and of himself.
 A fear born with flawed existence.

 <br>
 For what is the future but an illusive specter of the present?

 And what is the past but a fable enforced upon our present selves?

-And what is the present but a dream itself; fleeting, only realized til' after its end?
+And what is the present but a dream itself; fleeting, only realized 'til after its end?

 <br>
-Time itself is deception, a siren whose very recognition stirs doubt and woe.
+Time itself is deception, a siren whose recognition stirs doubt and woe.

 For the past is eternal, the future hypothetical, the present evanescence in drifting souls.